discretize/discretize-guides/cm-guides/revenant/power-renegade/static.md

 <CMInformation title="Phase 3">
 ----
 Precast <Skill name="icerazorsire" /> and burst with <Skill name="citadelbombardment" />, <Skill name="chillingisolation" />, <Skill name="unrelentingassault" />, <Skill name="shacklingwave" /> and <Skill name="deathstrike" /> under <Skill name="impossibleodds" />.<br/>
-If needed share <Boon name="Might" /> and fit in another <Skill name="chillingisolation" /> before the boss teleport away.
+If needed share <Boon name="Might" /> and fit in another <Skill name="chillingisolation" /> before the boss teleports away.
 <InformationBlock title="Tips">
-- If your party is missing damage, use SAK to go into the hitbox after the boss teleport away and use any skills available like <Skill name="chillingisolation" /> until it is phased.
+- If your party is missing damage, use SAK to go into the hitbox after the boss teleports away and use any skills available like <Skill name="chillingisolation" /> until it has phased.
 - If your party is missing <Condition name="Vulnerability" />, like in p2 you can precast <Skill name="shacklingwave" /> before <Skill name="citadelbombardment" />.
 <br/><br/><br/><br/>
 </InformationBlock>